prowler-cloud/prowler/docs/developer-guide/provider.md

     Methods:
-        print_credentials(): Displays the provider's credentials used for auditing in the command-line interface. setup_session(): Sets up the session for the provider. get_output_mapping(): Returns the output mapping between the provider and the generic model. validate_arguments(): Validates the arguments for the provider. get_checks_to_execute_by_audit_resources(): Returns a set of checks based on the input resources to scan.
+        print_credentials(): Displays the provider's credentials used for auditing in the command-line interface. setup_session(): Sets up the session for the provider. validate_arguments(): Validates the arguments for the provider. get_checks_to_execute_by_audit_resources(): Returns a set of checks based on the input resources to scan.